CHART: Democratic Governors Make A Big Comeback Under Trump

 The big question now is whether Democrats can take back a majority among governors again in 2020, along with the White House.
 It's a critical redistricting year, so having your own party's governors in place, along with control of state legislatures, is paramount.

-Among the 11 races for governor next year, Republicans are eyeing a takeover in Montana after Democrats have held the governorship there for 15 years and hoping to defeat North Carolina's Democratic Gov. Roy Cooper.
+Among the 11 races for governor next year, Republicans are eyeing a takeover in Montana, where Democrats have held the governorship there for 15 years, and hoping to defeat North Carolina's Democratic Gov. Roy Cooper.
 Meanwhile, Democrats have their sights set on flipping control in New Hampshire and Vermont, where governors are elected every two years instead of four.
 But they have had trouble winning those gubernatorial races, despite both states' Democratic tilt.